azhareus/azhareus/README.md

 ## I'm an Tech Enthusiast, Community Engager, and Life-Long Learner!!

-- 🔭 I am an incoming Facebook Software Engineering Intern!
+- 🔭 I am a Facebook Software Engineering Intern!
 - 🌱 I’m currently learning Dart + Flutter
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects